ikarth/ViaAppiaNovel/output.markdown

 Insert story about ['41.032', '21.336']

-Intending to travel by road to None, Virgil left Heraklea.
+Intending to travel by road to a village, Virgil left Heraklea.
 It was about 109 miles away.

 He set out from {from} amidst a throng travelling the same way.
 Along the road are graves, and a cenotaph.
 There is a fountain of cold water springing from the rock.
 As they go up from {from}, they see the ruined walls.

 There was no story for None

-Leaving None, Virgil set out for Apollonia (Epirus) by road, a distance of about 23 miles.
+Leaving a village, Virgil set out for Apollonia (Epirus) by road, a distance of about 23 miles.

 By the road is a salt spring.
 A cloud passes in front of the sun.
 As they go up from {from}, they see the ruined walls.
 Now the road is quieter.
 A caravan from {destination} passed by.
 Here is an ancient sanctuary common to all the gods, and around it is a grove containing springs.
 He passes another milestone.